Reset UPS shutdown timer when shutdown mode changes

 Expected behavior is FINALDELAY to either be cleared completely or to be reset to the default value specified by NUT's configuration of 5 seconds.

-#7 Updated by Roger Hayter over 1 year ago
+#7 Updated by Roger Hayter about 2 years ago

 When last reported (a few years ago) this bug was marked 'not to be fixed' I think.
 The workaround is to change and save the time delay (as 15sec or whatever is sensible) before changing mode.
 (The shutdown timer mode shouldn't be altering FINALDELAY anyway, as it is unnecessary and makes that mode work incorrectly.)

-#8 Updated by Charles Goetzman over 1 year ago
+#8 Updated by Charles Goetzman about 2 years ago

 I was having trouble configuring a slave device because of this, and really any increase in FINALDELAY is unsafe for a slave.
 If a slave's finaldelay is longer than the master's HOSTSYNC, you will not run your SHUTDOWNCMD before you lose power.